liamaxelrod/Interview_Questions_Learnings/problems/2108/README.md

 # Find First Palindromic String in the Array

-LeetCode Easy Problem: 2108: Find First Palindromic String in the Array.
+LeetCode: 2108: Find First Palindromic String in the Array.
+(Easy)

 ## 1. Problem Description